amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 2: Play with the deployed Bookstore

 At the top of the readme, choose **Try out the deployed application here!** This will open a new window with a fully-deployed version of AWS Bookstore Demo App.
 Sign up using an email address and password, and then log in to the app.
-Check out the different product categories, and add some items to your cart.
-Search for some books by title, author, or category using the search bar.
-View the *Best Sellers* list, and see if you can move something to the top of the list by ordering a bunch.
+View the different product categories, add some items to your cart, and checkout.
+Search for a few books by title, author, or category using the search bar.
+View the *Best Sellers* list, and see if you can move something to the top of the list by ordering a bunch of books.
 Finally, take a look at the social recommendations on the home page and the *Best Sellers* page.

 #### Step 3: Deploy the application in your own AWS account